 Sweet Tooth, comes from David Parker who has made a number of horror films such as Kraa!
-The Sea Monster (1998), The Dead Hate the Living (2000), The Hills Run Red (2009), The Dead Reborn (2013) and Coldwater (2014).
+The Sea Monster (1998), The Dead Hate the Living (2000), The Hills Run Red (2009), The Dead Reborn (2013) and It Watches (2016).
 It has the feel of an urban horror legend like The Tale of the Hook.
 Parker outfits it with some grisly effects such as the kid tearing open his parents and feasting on their intestines.
 However, aside from this, the segment, like most of the episodes, feels like it has been quickly shot and on a slim budget.
 Like several other segments, it arrives at a fairly obvious punchline that has been signposted from the outset.

 Trick comes from Adam Gierasch, a genre regular first as a screenwriter and then as director of the likes of Autopsy (2008), Night of the Demons (2009), Fertile Ground (2011), Fractured (2013) and House By the Lake (2017).
 The film gains some modest effect from children murderously disrupting a party and killing the adults although this was much better done by the British The Children (2008) and Hellions (2015) but suffers from a lack of explanatory rationale as to why this is happening.